 Opening of the mountain tracks: Most mountain roads are closed until the beginning of July, or even longer because of wet and muddy conditions which make them totally impassable.
 When these roads are opened for traffic many of them can only be negotiated by four-wheel-drive vehicles.
 It is strongly advised that two or more cars travel together.
 Also, before embarking on any journey into the interior collect as much information as possible regarding road conditions from a travel bureau, tourist information office or the Icelandic Road Administration (ICERA) Tel: +522 1000 or 1777.

-Getting around in Iceland is easy during the summer but can be difficult during winter.
+Getting around in Iceland: it's easy during the summer but can be difficult during winter.
 The domestic airlines provide the only reliable form of transport in the winter when snow and ice prohibit most overland travel.
 In summer, the airlines have daily flights between Reykjavík and most major destinations.
 Iceland has no railways and its highway system is the least-developed in Europe.
 However, Bifreiðastöð Íslands (BSÍ), a collective organization of long-distance bus lines, does a tidy job of covering the country with a feasible, though inconvenient, network.
 There are also a number of ferry services connecting ports.
 Car-rental agencies are found in most major towns.
 With its unsurfaced roads, steep hills and inclement weather, Iceland is hardly a cyclist?s dream.
 Nevertheless, an increasing number of visitors are trying cycling as a mode of transport, and bikes can be rented in most urban centres, as well as at hotels, hostels and guesthouses.
 Local transport includes municipal buses, and taxis which can also be hired for sightseeing.